 Having an executive sponsor who supports (and believes in) your cloud transformation strategy will go a long way in ensuring your success.
 But how do you secure strong executive support?

 If you’re in charge of the planning and implementing your company’s cloud transformation strategy, you’ll likely be responsible for getting leadership buy-in.
-Your first goal should be to ensure those leaders understand the importance of cloud transformation –– explain why your organization needs to migrate to the cloud, cover the strategic benefits of cloud migration, and also be upfront about the costs and anticipated challenges.
+Your first goal should be to ensure those leaders understand the importance of transformation for the cloud –– explain why your organization needs to migrate to the cloud, cover the strategic benefits of cloud migration, and also be upfront about the costs and anticipated challenges.

 Instead of adopting a reactive approach where you’re responding to threats, adopt the continuous compliance approach.
-Under this strategy, your organization is constantly reviewing your security position to ensure you’re meeting industry standards and regulatory demands.
+Under this strategy, your organization constantly reviews your security position to ensure you’re meeting industry standards and regulatory demands.

 If you’re wondering how to achieve a culture of continuous compliance, it’s easier than you think.
-An effective cybersecurity solution can do all the work for you, keeping a watchful eye on your cloud and hybrid cloud environments.
+An effective cybersecurity solution can do much of the work for you, keeping a watchful eye on your cloud and hybrid environments.
 That way, your teams have more time to devote to other pressing issues within your organization.

 Create a culture that values continuous learning

 Understand that cloud transformation isn’t a linear process with a clear start and ending.
 Instead, look at your transformation as an ongoing endeavor.
-Even after the migration is finished, your teams will still need to learn how to operate and thrive in a cloud environment.
+Even after the migration finishes, your teams will still need to learn how to operate and thrive in a cloud environment.

 Maximize Your Cloud Transformation